openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Credential Response {#credential-response}

-Credential Response can be immideate or deferred.
+Credential Response can be immediate or deferred.
 The Credential Issuer MAY be able to immediately issue a requested Credential and send it to the Client.

 In other cases, the Credential Issuer MAY NOT be able to immediately issue a requested Credential and would want to send an `transaction_id` parameter to the Client to be used later to receive a Credential when it is ready.
 The HTTP status code is 202 in such a case.